See this most British of traditions from start to finish with a guided tour, a spectacular ceremony sure to be a highlight on your trip to London.

 When to book?

-Bookings are permitted up until 9 hours before the activity as long as there are still places.
-Book as soon as possible to guarantee availability.
+You can book up until 9 hours before the activity as long as there are still places.
+Book now to guarantee your spot.

 Show the voucher on your phone to take part in the activity.